 Wilkinson Electric Division Location

-То: Employee #
+To:Employee #

 Date

-duty or light duty on a temporary basis up to 180 reviewed every 30 days to determine continued bus you are unable to return to full duty without restricti siness necessity.
+duty or light duty on a temporary basis up to 180 reviewed every 30 days to determine continued bu you are unable to return to full duty without restrict siness necessity.
 Work schedule is subject to change.
-If ions within 180 calendar days of beginning this duty e in accordance with Wilkinson Electric Return to Work
+If ions within 180 calendar days of beginning this duty is in accordance with Wilkinson Electric Return to Work

 Duty Assignment:

 Department:

 Physical Location:

 Reports to Supervisor:

 Report Date:

-Work Schedule: a.m. to p.m. on Week Days to
+Work Schedule: a.m. to p.m . on Week Days to

-The above duty assignment provides for the followin g attending physician restrictions:
+The above duty assignment provides for the followin ng attending physician restrictions:

-above assignment and, that you will provide Safety you have read and understand the above, will follow the Manager with all updates on your apy appointments and related written documentation ate your duty assignment as necessary.
+above assignment and, that you will provide Safety medical status including scheduled physician or the within 24 hours of your receipt, so that we may upo Because your attending physician has indicated you expected to continue to comply with all Wilkinson E you have read and understand the above, will follow the Manager with all updates on your rapy appointments and related written documentation late your duty assignment as necessary. are able to work with the above restrictions, you are lectric policies including attendance and work assignment gned above, you must provide advance notice, when

-expected to continue to comply with all Wilkinson Elepolicies.
-If you are unable to report to work as assign are able to work with the above restrictions, you are ectric policies including attendance and work assignment ned above, you must provide advance notice, when and your reports to supervisor
+possible, to your Safety Manager via phone/mobile# before your work schedule start time. # and your reports to supervisor

 Employee Signature Date of Review

 Wilkinson Electric Safety or HR Manager Signature Date of Review

 Witness Signature Date of Review